 (c) Two Access Routes Required.
-Access to a planned building area shall be provided by a minimum of 2 separate routes in accordance with the requirements of this Code and the ECM if the cul-de-sac exceeds the length allowed by the ECM.
+Access to a development shall be provided by a minimum of 2 separate routes in accordance with the requirements of this Code and the ECM if the cul-de-sac exceeds the length allowed by the ECM.
+Access routes shall be placed a distance apart equal to not less than one-half the length of the maximum overall diagonal dimension of the property, measured in a straight line between accesses.

 (d) Turnaround Required on Dead-End Roads.
 Every dead-end road more than 300 feet in length shall be provided with a roadway termination meeting ECM standards.

-(e) Road Grades in Wildland Fire Areas.
-Within wildland fire areas, road grades steeper than 10 percent may be permitted where the Fire Authority and ECM Administrator recommend that the mitigation measures are adequate and the approval authority approves the mitigation measure.

 (3) Non-Road Access.

-The following minimum standards shall apply to emergency vehicle lanes, driveways, and parking lot drive lanes serving as emergency vehicle lanes.
+The following minimum standards shall apply to emergency vehicle lanes, driveways, and parking lot drive lanes serving as emergency access lanes.

 (a) Emergency Access Provided.
 Access for emergency responders, ingress, egress, and evacuation shall be provided for all buildings.

 (b) Driveways Required.
-Where any point of a building is greater than 150 feet from a road, a driveway meeting these standards shall be provided to within 150 feet of the furthest point on the building.
+Where any point of a building is greater than 150 feet from a road, a driveway meeting the standards of this Code shall be provided to within 150 feet of the furthest point on the building.

-(c) Emergency Vehicle Lanes Required.
-The Fire Authority may recommend emergency vehicle lanes be provided.
-Emergency vehicle lanes shall be provided as required by the approval authority.
+(c) Emergency Access Lanes Required.
+The County may require emergency access lanes be provided.

 (d) Emergency Access Lane Design.
-An emergency vehicle lane shall be designed and constructed to enable fire-fighting apparatus to maneuver broadside or directly forward within a minimum of 5 feet and a maximum of 25 feet of structures.
+An emergency access lane shall be designed and constructed to enable fire-fighting apparatus to maneuver broadside or directly forward within a minimum of 5 feet and a maximum of 25 feet of structures.

-(e) Width of Driveway and Emergency Vehicle Lanes.
+(e) Width of Driveway and Emergency Access Lanes.
 Where the driveway is greater than 150 feet in length, it shall be not less than 10 feet in unobstructed width.
-Emergency vehicle lanes providing one-way travel shall be a minimum of 16 feet in width, and fire lanes with two-way travel shall be a minimum of 24 feet in width.
+Emergency access lanes providing one-way travel shall be a minimum of 16 feet in width, and fire lanes with two-way travel shall be a minimum of 24 feet in width.

 (f) Vertical Clearance.
-At least 13 feet 6 inches of vertical clearance shall be provided and maintained over the full width of an emergency vehicle lane or driveway.
+At least 13 feet 6 inches of vertical clearance shall be provided and maintained over the full width of an emergency access lane or driveway.

 (g) Turns.
 Required driveways shall be designed, constructed, and maintained to accommodate the turning radius of the largest apparatus typically used to respond to that location.
-A turn in an emergency vehicle lane shall be constructed with a minimum radius of 25 feet at the inside curb line and a minimum radius of 50 feet at the outside curb line.
+A turn in an emergency access lane shall be constructed with a minimum inside turning radius of 25 feet and a minimum outside radius of 50 feet.

 (h) Grades.
-Road grades steeper than 10 percent may be permitted where the Fire Authority and ECM Administrator recommend that the mitigation measures are adequate and the approval authority approves the mitigation measure.
+Emergency vehicle access roads shall not exceed 10 percent grade unless mitigation measures are approved.

-(i) Emergency Vehicle Lanes Connecting to Roads.
-Emergency vehicle lanes connecting to roads shall be provided with curb cuts extending at least 2 feet beyond each edge of the fire lane.
+(i) Emergency Access Lanes Connecting to Roads.
+Emergency access lanes connecting to roads shall be provided with curb cuts, or other acceptable alternative, extending at least 2 feet beyond each edge of the emergency access lane.

 (j) Turnouts and Turnarounds Required.

 (i) Driveways.
-Where the required driveway is greater than 300 feet, it shall be provided with turnouts or turnarounds at locations approved by the approval authority with recommendation from the Fire Authority.
+Where the required driveway is greater than 300 feet, it shall be provided with turnouts or turnarounds at approved locations based on recommendation from the Fire Authority.

 (ii) Turnarounds Required.
-The fire authority may provide a recommendation regarding turnarounds.
-Dead-end emergency vehicle lanes in excess of 300 feet in length shall be provided with turnouts and turnarounds as approved by the approval authority.
-The turnaround at the terminus shall have a minimum radius of 50 feet.
-The approval authority shall be authorized to approve, as an alternative, a "hammerhead" turnaround to provide emergency vehicles with a three-point turnaround.
+Dead-end emergency access lanes exceeding 300 feet in length shall be provided with turnouts or turnarounds in one of the following minimum configurations:

+A circular turnaround having a minimum 50-foot outside radius; or

+A “T” or hammerhead turnaround providing a three-point turn; or

+An alternative turnaround configuration that provides equivalent maneuverability and accommodates fire apparatus.